Difference Between SRAM and DRAM

 Disadvantages of DRAM

-Here are the drawbacks/cons of using DRAM:
+Here are the cons I’ve found with using DRAM: